AryaaSk/3D-Engine/Research/DevelopmentREADME.md

+**The example page and Shape Builder are in the /docs folder because Github Pages requires them to be there**

 ## How to create new object:
 ### Using the Shape Builder (**recommended**):
 1. Go to [Shape Builder](https://aryaask.github.io/3D-Engine/), this is the Shape Builder/Editor